jamesmh/Injector.js/README.md

 Clone or download zip.
 If you want to compile then run "npm install" to install node dependencies.
 Then run "gulp".

-To run the jest unit tests run "npm test"
+To run the jest unit tests run "npm test".

 ## Usage Installation